zenml-io/zenml/examples/kserve_deployment/README.md

 Following the model deployment story within ZenML, and to make it easier to deploy models with other serving tools, we have created an Integration for KServe.
 But how does KServe differ from the already integrated [Seldon Core](../seldon_deployment/)?
-* __**Supported frameworks**__: Standars ML frameworks like TensorFlow, PyTorch, Scikit-learn, XGBoost, Keras, MXNet, etc...
+* __**Supported frameworks**__: Standards ML frameworks like TensorFlow, PyTorch, Scikit-learn, XGBoost, Keras, MXNet, etc...
 Are First-class citizens in KServe and can be fairly easily used while Seldon Core has support for the majority of these ML frameworks, it lacks support for: Pytorch even tho it could be still used using the custom deployment, but that's some extra work to handle.
 * __**Custom Deployment**__: Both Seldon Core and KServe have support for custom deployment.
 However Seldon Core offers an extra inference graph that includes custom TRANSFORMER and ROUTER which can be used to build more powerful inference graphs.